 Emily Ruff, Director of the Florida School of Holistic Living, is a community herbalist and health educator who has practiced the art and science of plant healing for over a decade.
 Her studies have taken her around three continents, where she has studied under indigenous healers of many traditions.
 Ms. Ruff inherits a background in gardening and botany from her family, including several generations of small farmers and botanists.
 The roots of her study were passed down during her childhood wandering the wilderness of Central Florida with her father, a botanist and professor, and digging in the soil with her grandfather, an urban farmer.

 Emily is a frequently published author whose articles have appeared in Natural Awakenings, Orlando Weekly, and as Gardening Columnist for Edible Orlando.
-An archive of her writings can be found at this website.
+An archive of her writings can be found at this link.

 Venues such as the Winter Park Public Library, Orange County Public Library, University of Central Florida, Florida Native Plant Society, Winter Park Harvest Festival, Winter Park Garden Club, New England Women’s Herbal Conference, and Southeast Women’s Herbal Conference have welcomed Emily’s teachings.
 She currently lectures throughout Florida and the United States to groups, organizations, garden clubs, and schools.

 Before joining the school, Emily traveled extensively throughout the United States, Central America, and Western Europe, teaching environmental, economic and social justice and serving as ambassador on behalf of several international NGOs.
 She also helped establish two social justice and advocacy non-profit organizations during her collegiate career that remain thriving today.